Get Status Code from HTTP Request

 Download a File from a URL

-This post shows you how to download a file in Go from the internet to your computer.
-We use the standard lib http.Get() and io.Copy() functions to help us with it.
-This function should be efficient as it will stream the data into the file, as aposed to downloading it all into memory, then to file.
+This post shows how you can download a file in Go from a URL.
+We use the std lib (standard library) http.Get() [docs] and io.Copy() [docs] functions to help us with this.
+This function should be efficient as it will stream the data into the file, as opposed to downloading it all into memory, then to file.
+The file will be saved in the same directory as your program.
 We also show an alternative below if you want to take the filename from the URL.

 Check If a Go Client Has Reused a Connection